From Pandas to Production: How we built dlt as the right ELT tool for Normies

 The result?
 The docs helper has been running for a year and we currently see around 300 questions per day.
 Comparing this to other communities that do AI support on Slack, that’s almost 2 orders of magnitude difference in question volume by community size.

-• The bot is conversational and will remember recent context, enabling it to be particularly helpful.
-This is different from the “question answering service” that many Slack bots offer, which do not keep context once a question was answered.
+- The bot is conversational and will remember recent context, enabling it to be particularly helpful.
+This is different from the “question answering service” that many Slack bots offer, which does not keep context once a question is answered.
 By retaining context, it’s possible to reach a useful outcome even if it doesn’t come in the first reply.

 dlt = “pip install and go” - the fastest way to create a pipeline and source